Robert Lee Morris: Artwear Gallery

 Shortly after the closing of Sculpture to Wear in 1977, he opened the first edition of Artwear Gallery at 28 East 74th Street on the Upper East Side, near the couture district on Madison Avenue.
 Artwear Gallery relocated to SoHo in August 1978 where it would be surrounded by contemporary art galleries.
 The new location also gained new celebrity clientele, including Issey Miyake, Geoffrey Beene, Madonna, Cher, Bianca Jagger, Janet Jackson, Oprah Winfrey, among others.
 Jewelry designers shown at Artwear Gallery, besides Morris included Ted Muehling and Cara Croninger.
-Robert Lee Morris own jewelry work in the 1980s was known as, "modern urban warrior pieces" and tapped into primitivism.
+Morris own jewelry work in the 1980s was known as, "modern urban warrior pieces" and tapped into primitivism.

 Other work

 A few years later a second, larger location opened nearby, followed by another on Madison Avenue in what is now the Sony building.
 A location on Königsallee in Düsseldorf, Germany was short-lived.
 Morris closed Artwear in 1995 and the RLM Robert Lee Morris Gallery opened in September 1995 at 400 West Broadway, focusing exclusively on Morris's own work.

 His career took off after he appeared on the cover of Vogue in 1976.
 His work has appeared in over a dozen issues Vogue magazines.

 In 1985 he worked with fashion designer Donna Karan for her first collection, they paired Karan's sleek, monochromatic, luxurious fabric clothing designs with his organic, oversized, and sculptural gold jewelry.
 He has collaborated with many leading fashion designers, including Geoffrey Beene, Karl Lagerfeld, Kansai Yamamoto, Calvin Klein, Anne Klein, and Michael Kors.
-Morris has designed Karan's perfume bottle "Gold" for Estée Lauder.
+Morris has designed Karan's perfume bottle, "Gold" for Estée Lauder.
 He also designed a special edition lipstick and compact for Elizabeth Arden in 1990.

 In the 1990s through the 2000s, Morris created a fine jewelry line called RLM Collection on QVC.
 He has a presence on QVC television, selling RLM Studio, designed exclusively for QVC.

-In 2007, Robert Lee Morris was the first jewelry designer to ever be awarded the Geoffrey Beene Lifetime Achievement Award from the Council of Fashion Designers of America (CFDA).
+In 2007, Morris was the first jewelry designer to be awarded the Geoffrey Beene Lifetime Achievement Award from the Council of Fashion Designers of America (CFDA).
 He won the Coty Award in 1981 for his collection for Calvin Klein.
 He has received two other CFDA Awards for accessory design, in 1985 and 1994.

-In 2008, Robert Lee Morris developed a jewelry collection for Mary Kate and Ashley Olsen's clothing line, Elizabeth & James.
+In 2008, Morris developed a jewelry collection for Mary Kate and Ashley Olsen's clothing line, Elizabeth & James.

 In 2011, Manhattan-based, Haskell Jewels, LLC announced its acquisition of Robert Lee Morris.

-Robert Lee Morris launched his Soho line at national department stores in September 2012.
+Morris launched his Soho line at national department stores in September 2012.
 His higher end Collection line was launched in September 2012 at fine retailers nationwide.
 The Collection launched with Morris's first national ad campaign in American fashion magazines, including Vogue, W Magazine and Elle.

-In 2017, MAC Cosmetics collaborated with Robert Lee Morris on a limited collection of products, lipstick, powder, blush, and brushes, all in signature sculptural forms.
-Acquired in November 2017 by Global Brands Group, the Robert Lee Morris brand is poised to expand into many new categories, home, leathergoods, watches, and other accessory areas.
+In 2017, MAC Cosmetics collaborated with Morris on a limited collection of products.